Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 Since the left side equals $\cF(1_W)=1_A\boxtimes 1_W = 1_{A\boxtimes W} = 1_{\cF(W)}$, the same holds for the right side.
 The second duality axiom \eqref{eqn:rigid2} follows from a similar commutative diagram.

 The analogous assertion for right duals follows similarly. \end{proof}

 We also show that the induced dual of an induced object in $\repzA$ is an object in $\repzA$: \begin{lemma} Let $W$ be an object of $\sC$ such that $\cF(W)$ is an object of $\repzA$.
-If $(W^*,e_W,i_W)$ is a left dual of $W$ in $\sC$, then $\cF(W^*)$ is an object of $\rep^0 A$; a similar result holds for right duals. \end{lemma} \begin{proof} Due to Proposition \ref{propo:rep0inductioncriteria}, it is enough to prove that $\cM_{A,W^*}=1_{A\boxtimes W^*}$.
+If $(W^*,e_W,i_W)$ is a left dual of $W$ in $\sC$, then $\cF(W^*)$ is an object of $\rep^0 A$; a similar result holds for right duals. \end{lemma} \begin{proof} By Proposition \ref{propo:rep0inductioncriteria}, we need to prove $\cM_{A,W^*}=1_{A\boxtimes W^*}$.
 Proposition \ref{propo:rep0inductioncriteria} implies that $\cM_{A,W}=1_{A\boxtimes W}$, which is equivalent to $\sR_{A,W} = \sR^{-1}_{W,A}$.
-Using \cite[Lemma 8.9.1]{EGNO}, which works in any braided monoidal supercategory, we have (with $\sA$ denoting appropriate compositions of associativity isomorphisms):
+Using \cite[Lemma 8.9.1]{EGNO}, which holds in any braided monoidal supercategory, we have (with $\sA$ denoting suitable compositions of associativity isomorphisms):